 On Elvis Costello’s Hey Clockface, published in Pitchfork on November 4, 2020

-On the reissue of Lou Reed’s New York, published in Pitchfork on September 26, 2020
+On Lou Reed’s New York, published in Pitchfork on September 26, 2020

 On Jim O’Rourke’s Shutting Down Here, published in Pitchfork on August 14, 2020